 4. After 15 minutes, remove the baking sheets.
 Remove the tomatoes from one and the bell pepper from the other.
 Set the tomatoes and bell pepper aside to cool.
 Stir the cauliflower and return cauliflower and spaghetti squash to oven.
 Cook until tender when pierced with a fork, about 15-25 minutes.
 Remove baking sheets from oven and place on a rack to cool.
 Leave oven on.

 5. While the vegetables are roasting, cook 1 cup dry quinoa with 2 cups water on the stovetop or in a rice cooker.
 When cooked, set aside.
 (Need tips on how to make perfect quinoa?
 Watch this video.)

 6. Finely chop 3 garlic cloves.
 Heat a nonstick pan over medium heat.
-Add 2 tsp. olive oil and the chopped garlic; cook, stirring constantly for one minute.
+Add the chopped garlic; cook, stirring constantly for one minute.
 Add 20 oz. ground turkey, using a wooden spoon or spatula to break into smaller pieces.
 Cook the turkey until it is no longer pink, approximately 6 minutes.
 Season with 2 tsp. oregano, and add salt and pepper to taste.
 Set aside.